Eleven Times Square: History

 The project's developers began constructing the building in 2007 on spec without a single lease signed.
 Global law firm Proskauer Rose was the first to sign on at the project, taking roughly a third of the building's space in 2010.
 By the time the building opened in 2011, it was still only 40% leased.

 In February 2015, Norges Bank Investment Management purchased a 45-percent stake in Eleven Times Square.
 SJP Properties and Prudential Real Estate Investors continue to own and control the building, and SJP Properties continues to manage, lease and operate the building.

 Tenants

 Tenants include Microsoft Corp., law firm Proskauer Rose, hedge fund Moore Capital Management, British Telecom, E*TRADE, Kepos Capital and eMarketer.
 Before opening, the National Basketball Association, law firm Morrison & Foerster, and Buffalo Wild Wings had considered leasing space in the building but ultimately declined.

 The tower has 55,000 sqft of retail space.
 In 2017, the retail space was leased to Spanish company Parques Reunidos, which planned to open a Lionsgate Entertainment Palace before withdrawing in June 2019.
+Monopoly Lifesized rented the retail space in 2024.